The service description files for Dinit each describe a

 which should cause it to terminate immediately.
 The timeout period begins

 only when all dependent services have already stopped.
-The default timeout
+The default value

-is 10 seconds.
-Specify a value of 0 to allow unlimited stop time.
+is 10.
+A value of 0 allows unlimited stop time.

 - pid-file =